MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

         --template-file bingsearch_arm.json
         --parameters bingsearch_para.json
     ```

-   Make sure you have created this Grounding with Bing Search resource in the same resource group of your Azure AI Agent, AI Project, etc.
-1. After you have created a Grounding with Bing Search resource, you can find it in [Azure portal](https://ms.portal.azure.com/#home).
+1. After you have created a Grounding with Bing Search resource, you can find it in [Azure portal](https://portal.azure.com/#home).
 Going to the resource group you have created the resource at, search for the Grounding with Bing Search resource you have created.

     :::image type="content" source="../../media/tools/bing/resource-azure-portal.png" alt-text="A screenshot of the Bing resource in the Azure portal." lightbox="../../media/tools/bing/resource-azure-portal.png":::

-1. Click the Grounding with Bing Search resource you have created and copy any of the API key
+1. Click the Grounding with Bing Search resource you have created and copy any of the API keys.

     :::image type="content" source="../../media/tools/bing/key-endpoint-resource-azure-portal.png" alt-text="A screenshot of the key and endpoint screen for the Bing resource in the Azure portal." lightbox="../../media/tools/bing/key-endpoint-resource-azure-portal.png":::

-1. Go to [Azure AI Foundry Portal](https://ai.azure.com/) and select the AI Project(make sure it's in the same resource group of your Grounding with Bing Search resource).
-Click **Settings**
+1. Go to [Azure AI Studio](https://ai.azure.com/) and select the AI Project (make sure it's in the same resource group of your Grounding with Bing Search resource).
+Click **Settings**.

     :::image type="content" source="../../media/tools/bing/project-settings-button.png" alt-text="A screenshot of the settings button for an AI project." lightbox="../../media/tools/bing/project-settings-button.png":::

-1. Select **+new connection** in the settings page.
+1. Select **+ new connection** in the settings page.

+    >[!NOTE]
+    > If you re-generate the API key at a later date, you need to update the connection with the new key.

     :::image type="content" source="../../media/tools/bing/project-connections.png" alt-text="A screenshot of the connections screen for the AI project." lightbox="../../media/tools/bing/project-connections.png":::